aquaflamingo/DiML/README.md

 See originating idea here: https://github.com/aquaflamingo/random-ideas/issues/6

 ## DiML document
-A DiML document is a Tree data structure composed of _n_ children with at most height of 3 organized in a hierarchy: Section > Heading > Point.
+A DiML document is a Tree data structure composed of _n_ children with at most height of 3 organized in a hierarchy: Section > Heading > p.

 Each node in the tree must be one of these elements described below.